Did you know that this week is National Walk Your Dog Week? (http://www.walkyourdogweek.com)

 - Make a resolution to walk your dog everyday!
 Walking is great exercise for dogs and people – it can help reduce stress, increase health, and be mood enhancing — for you and your dog!

-Head trainer Deb Murray, CPDT-KA is certified by the Certification Council of Professional Dog Trainers, an AKC Evaluator, and a Distinguished Graduate and Mentor Trainer for the Catch Canine Academy.
+Head trainer Deb Murray, CPDT-KA, CBCC-KA is certified by the Certification Council of Professional Dog Trainers, a Certified Fear Free Trainer, an AKC CGC Evaluator, and a Distinguished Graduate and Mentor Trainer for the Catch Canine Academy.